julianfaraway/rexamples/mixed/nitrofreq.md

 estimated at $0.302$ which is noticeably smaller than the estimates above, indicating that the brood and concentration effects outweigh the individual variation.

-We can make a plot of the mean predicted response as concentration and brood vary.
-I have chosen not specify a particular individual in the random effects with the option `re.form=~0` .
-We have $u_i = 0$ and so this represents the the response for a `typical` individual.

 We would need to work harder to test the significance of the effects as `lmerTest` is of no help for GLMMs.
 We do have the z-tests but in this